 Swimming is another option to help exercise older dogs without hurting their joints as they age.

-Though dogs with physical limitations may want to keep playing, chasing balls and jumping like they did in their youth, senior dogs may not have the stamina anymore and they may also be more sensitive to hot and cold temperatures.
+Though dogs with physical limitations may want to keep playing, chasing balls, and jumping as they did in their youth, senior dogs may not have the stamina anymore and they may also be more sensitive to hot and cold temperatures.

 Before starting your senior dog on any exercise routine, check in with your veterinarian on how to safely be physically active and discuss how to work with any health issues they may have.